OUR TOWN: Unallowable Activities/Costs

 - Awards to individuals or organizations to honor or recognize achievement.

-- Commercial (for-profit) enterprises or activities, including concessions, food, T-shirts, artwork, or other items for resale.
+- Commercial (for-profit) enterprises or activities, including arts markets, concessions, food, T-shirts, artwork, or other items for resale.
 This includes online or virtual sales/shops.

 - Lobbying, including activities intended to influence the outcome of elections or influence government officials regarding pending legislation, either directly or through specific lobbying appeals to the public.